gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ### Add a page query

-First, you'll create a page query to query for individual events by id.
+First, you'll create a page query to query for individual events by `id`.

 ```javascript:title=gatsby-theme-events/src/templates/event.js
 import React from "react"